 The product must be earthed.
-Use a 13A BS1362 fuse in a 13A BS1363 plug.
-Fit the green/yellow wire to () or E, the blue to N, the brown to L. Fit the cord grip.
+It has 13A BS1362 fuses fitted in 13A BS1363 plugs.
+To replace a plug, fit the green/yellow wire to $\bigoplus$ or E, the blue wire to N, and the brown wire to L. Fit the cord grip.
 If in doubt, call an electrician.
-Don't use a non-rewireable plug unless the fuse cover is fitted.
-If you remove the plug, dispose of it.
+Don't use a non-rewireable plug unless the fuse cover is in place.
+If you remove a plug, dispose of it.